Cyclone Ofa: Western Samoa

-Cyclone Ofa affected Western Samoa between February 1–4, with heavy rain, huge waves, sea spray, storm surge and wind gusts exceeding 150 km/h.
+Cyclone Ofa affected Western Samoa between 1–4 February with heavy rain, huge waves, sea spray, storm surge and wind gusts exceeding 150 km/h.
 This created an impact on the island nation that had not been encountered in over 100 years, while the entire population was left in a state of shock.
 Ahead of Ofa affecting Western Samoa, the FMS issued various gale and storm force wind warnings for Samoa, however, due to communication and various other problems some of these warnings did not reach the Apia Observatory.
 Some of the warnings that did get through were distorted and contained strong wind warnings, rather than storm force wind warnings.
 As a result, it was not known what was broadcast to the public who were warned to expect strong winds rather than storm force winds and thus the FMS was left with no doubt, that the correct precautionary measures were not taken.

-During February 2, (February 1, Samoa Standard Time (SST)) the meteorological stations at the Apia Observatory and the Faleolo Airport started to report gale-force winds.
+On 2 February, (1 February, Samoa Standard Time (SST)) the meteorological stations at the Apia Observatory and the Faleolo Airport started to report gale-force winds.
 During that day rain became heavy and widespread, before as the winds picked up most communications with the island nation were lost.
 At the height of the storm the only means of communication with Western Samoa, was through a Polynesian Airlines Boeing 727 aircraft that was standing at Faleolo Airport.
 The Apia meteorological office was hit by high sea waves at 21:45 UTC (10:45 SST) and had to be abandoned due to rising floods before being completely destroyed a few hours later.

 American Samoa

-Despite passing about 100 mi to the west of Pago Pago, Cyclone Ofa affected American Samoa between February 3–5 with wind gusts of up to 100 mph, which caused widespread and extensive damage to the territory.
+Despite passing about 100 mi to the west of Pago Pago, Cyclone Ofa affected American Samoa between 3 and 5 February with wind gusts of up to 100 mph, which caused widespread and extensive damage to the territory.
 Ahead of the cyclone affecting the island nation, a gale warning was issued by the FMS for the American territory, while forecasting that very heavy rain, high seas and damaging sea swells would impact the area.

-On February 4, within the immediate aftermath of the cyclone, the Lieutenant Governor Galea'i Peni Poumele placed the whole of American Samoa under a state of emergency.
-Upon his return from an international conference the Governor Peter Tali Coleman subsequently wrote to the United States President George H. W. Bush on February 7, asking him to declare the islands a federal disaster area and asked for money to help the American territory rebuild and recover from the Cyclone.
-The President subsequently declared the islands a major disaster area on December 9, which enabled Samoans to claim federal aid.
+On 4 February, within the immediate aftermath of the cyclone, the lieutenant governor Galea'i Peni Poumele placed the whole of American Samoa under a state of emergency.
+Upon his return from an international conference, the governor Peter Tali Coleman subsequently wrote to the United States president George H. W. Bush on 7 February, asking him to declare the islands a federal disaster area and asked for money to help the American territory rebuild and recover from the cyclone.
+The president subsequently declared the islands a major disaster area on December 9, which enabled Samoans to claim federal aid.